A novel Cosmic Filament catalogue from SDSS data: Data

-We note that the redshift range $0.6<z<0.7$ is covered by two blocks: Block 2 which is made up only by CMASS data in a larger sky region; and Block 3 which is made up by CMASS+LRG data, but in a smaller region given by LRG.
-We perform the filament reconstruction in this redshift range separately for the two blocks.
-This is done in order to extract the most information out of the samples, while ensuring that the entire region is homogeneously sampled in order not to introduce artefacts.
-As an interesting by product, we will be able to compare filaments extracted from BOSS alone and from BOSS+eBOSS.
+We note that the redshift range $0.6<z<0.7$ is covered by two Blocks: Block 2 which is made up only by CMASS data in a larger sky region; and Block 3 which is made up by CMASS+LRG data, but in a smaller region given by LRG.
+We perform the filament reconstruction in this redshift range separately for the two Blocks.
+This is done in order to extract the most information out of the samples, while ensuring that the entire region is homogeneously sampled in order to avoid the introduction of artefacts.
+As an interesting byproduct, we are able to compare filaments extracted from BOSS alone and from BOSS+eBOSS.

-\section{The Filament Catalogue}
+\section{The filament catalogue}